Meyzieu

-Meyzieu (/fr/; Mêsiô) is a commune in the Metropolis of Lyon in Auvergne-Rhône-Alpes region in eastern France.
+Meyzieu (/fr/; Mêsiô /frp/) is a commune in the Metropolis of Lyon in Auvergne-Rhône-Alpes region in eastern France.
 It is a large suburb of Lyon, situated 13 km east of the city centre on the left bank of the Rhône.
 Before 1967, it was part of the Isère department.

 History

 The Hôtel de Ville was completed in 1994.